 On this framing, it must not be construed as a legitimate ground to deny or restrict human rights.
-Laws and policies are expected to take into account the diversity of persons with disabilities.
+Laws and policies are expected to take into account the diversity of persons with disabilities.245

 It is in that same spirit that this report alternates between a person-first language of "persons with disabilities" that is internationally recognized, and the contemporary, identity-based approach of "disabled workers," which was strongly encouraged by some of the concerned communities who met with us and task force members with relevant lived experience.
-We were challenged to "say the word disability", embrace it, and normalize it.
+We were challenged to "say the word disability", embrace it, and normalize it.246

-The Americans with Disabilities Act of 1990 in the United States had the effect of introducing reasonable accommodations requirements for people with disabilities in employment.
-The law was amended under President Barack Obama's Administration through the Americans with Disabilities Act Amendments Act of 2008 to reject jurisprudence that narrowed the scope and explicitly provide expansive coverage.
-While the basic impairment focused definition of disability was not changed, implementing regulations were adopted by the Equal Employment Opportunity Commission (EEOC) that provided interpretive tools.
-They adopted a functional approach to disability, which underscored that disability may not be immutable, may not necessarily be visible, and should be addressed in a manner that respects the self-advocacy of disability-rights movements.
-It similarly shifted responsibility from the individual with a disability to the institution with a responsibility for accommodations.
-Yet our task force heard from Harvard disability scholar and advocate Michael Stein that of all the areas covered by the Americans with Disabilities Act, the legislative framework has been least effective in fostering equality in employment.
+The Americans with Disabilities Act of 1990247 in the United States had the effect of introducing reasonable accommodations requirements for people with disabilities in employment.
+The law was amended under President Barack Obama's Administration through the Americans with Disabilities Act Amendments Act of 2008248 to reject jurisprudence that narrowed the scope and explicitly provide expansive coverage.
+While the basic impairment focused definition of disability was not changed, implementing regulations were adopted by the Equal Employment Opportunity Commission (EEOC) that provided interpretive tools.249 They adopted a functional approach to disability, which underscored that disability may not be immutable, may not necessarily be visible, and should be addressed in a manner that respects the self-advocacy of disability-rights movements.
+It similarly shifted responsibility from the individual with a disability scholar and advocate Michael Stein that of all the areas covered by the Americans with Disabilities Act, the legislative framework has been least effective in fostering equality in employment.251